VeggieTales: Characters

-The VeggieTales cartoons are teleplays, performed by various vegetables and fruit that live together on the same kitchen countertop.
-Some of these characters have "real names", and take on various roles in the teleplays.
-Most of these "regulars characters", such as Larry, Bob, Junior Asparagus, Archibald Asparagus, Pa Grape, Jimmy and Jerry were established in the earliest videos.
+The VeggieTales episodes are teleplays performed by the various vegetables and produce that reside on a kitchen countertop.
+Most of these characters have "real names", and take on various roles in the teleplays.
+Most of these "series regulars", such as Bob, Larry, Junior Asparagus, Laura Carrot, Archibald Asparagus, Pa Grape, and Jimmy and Jerry Gourd were established in the earliest videos.

 Video series

 Show format

-The videos generally present a moral issue in the opening countertop sequence, either through a viewer question or an issue brought up by Bob or Larry.
-Usually this is followed by one or more "films" that address the said issue, with Silly Songs with Larry in the middle.
+The videos generally present a moral idea or ethical issue in the opening countertop segment, either through a viewer question or a conflict brought up by Bob or Larry.
+Usually this is followed by one or more "films" performed by the VeggieTales characters that teach a lesson addressing said issue, with Silly Songs with Larry in the middle.

 Silly Songs are generally introduced with a title card and a voice-over saying, "And now it's time for Silly Songs with Larry, the part of the show where Larry comes out and sings a silly song."
 Some Silly Songs have alternate titles, such as "Love Songs with Mr. Lunt", or "Ukulele Karaoke with Bob", where another character sings the song instead.
-The Silly Song, if one appears, is usually in the middle of the program, often at a cliffhanger moment or in between two stories (although the LarryBoy videos, in particular, often lack this segment, with the exception of League of Incredible Vegetables).
-Each video ends with this program's signature sign-off: "Remember kids, God made you special and He loves you very much."
+The Silly Song, if one appears, is usually in the middle of the program, often at a cliffhanger moment or in between two stories (although the LarryBoy videos, in particular, often lack this segment).

+At the end, there is a closing countertop segment where Bob and Larry discuss the lesson and receive a Bible verse from Qwerty the Computer to provide a biblical reference for the viewer.
+This is concluded with the program's signature sign-off: "Remember kids, God made you special and He loves you very much."